KitwareMedical/UTM/README.md

   - pracma
   - yaml
   - ANTsR (requires devtools which depends on curl and git development libraries)

-In the Packages subfolder in Scripts are scripts to install all these packages (in particular install-all.sh).
-If that script fails due to not able to write into the R library directory install a package manually from R in order to create a local lib directory (start R, run install.packages("optparse") )

-### Visualization
-- R
-- R packages:
-  - optparse
   - shiny
   - shinyBS
   - shinythemes